Studio headphones are an essential piece of kit in any DJs arsenal.

 Whether a headphone pair is on-ear or over-ear is a factor that is felt the strongest in gigs which last many hours or after countless hours of studio work.
 On-ear headphones will compress your ear which will feel really bad after a few hours and aren’t ideal for hotter climates.

-Always check how easy it is to store the headphones and whether they have a foldable structure.
+Always check how easy it is to store your studio headphones and whether they have a foldable structure.
 Folding ear cups not only helps you during transportation but is a design feature that also absorbs some of the force of the impact when your headphones fall to the ground.

 Water And Dust Resistance